 The positions of the resonances are found numerically.
-The principal value integral as well as the pole contribution is then evaluated for enough polar angles $\varphi$ to resolve its angle dependency.
-For perpendicularly polarized dipoles, the angle dependency is mild and around $100$ angles is adequate to get precise results.
+The principal value integral as well as the pole contribution are then evaluated for enough polar angles $\varphi$ to resolve its angular dependency.
+For perpendicularly polarized dipoles, the angular dependence is mild and around $100$ angles are adequate to obtain precise results.
 For polarizations in the plane of the array, the position of the resonances strongly depends on the polar angle, and $10^3$--$10^4$ sampled angles are used for the computations.

 Moreover, special care has to be taken in the evaluation of the integral in \cref{eq:2D_off_resonant_self_energy}, because there are poles in both the interaction vertex $g^\alpha_{\qq,\pp}$ and the energy $\varepsilon_\qq^{(0)}$ at $|\qq| = k_0$.
 These poles arise from the divergence of the Green's function at the light cone.
-We note that this divergence is always present in 2D whereas in 1D it only exists for perpendicular polarization.
+We note that this divergence is always present in 2D, whereas in 1D it only exists for perpendicular polarization.
 However, this divergence is integrable and does not contribute to the self-energy.

-\section{Quasiparticle properties of Polaron-Polaritons in 1D Arrays}
+\section{Quasiparticle properties of polaron-polaritons in 1D arrays}